Who are we?

 What we do

-The IAP comprises a multidisciplinary team of registered and non-registered professionals, who work in rotation across our services, providing both remote and face-to-face mental health triage, assessment and care for patients, as well as clinical support and advice to emergency service professionals.
+The IAP comprises a multidisciplinary team of registered, non-registered and operational professionals, who work in rotation across our services, providing both remote and face-to-face mental health triage, assessment and care for patients, as well as clinical support and advice to emergency service professionals.
 We work tirelessly to get each patient the right care at the right time, providing a seamless, coordinated response that addresses both mental and physical health needs.

-Working alongside emergency service, urgent care and voluntary sector colleagues, the IAP provides a range of 24/7 services within the South West, from our sites across Bristol and South Gloucestershire.
+Working alongside emergency service, urgent care and voluntary sector colleagues, the IAP provides a range of 24/7 services across the South West, from our sites across Bristol and South Gloucestershire.

 Our Services